ellajtanttu/Food.Solution/README.md

 ### **Database Setup & Running the Application:**
 1. _In terminal, navigate to the `Treat` directory_
-2. _Type dotnet restore to install dependencies_
+2. _Type `dotnet restore` to install dependencies_
+3. _Type `dotnet build` to build project_
-3. _In order to initalize a database you will need to create an appsettings.json file that looks like this*_
+4. _In order to initalize a database you will need to create an appsettings.json file that looks like this*_
 ```
 {
   "ConnectionStrings": {